zacanger/niddesa/text/generated-translations/cullaniddesa/23-sinhala-amazon.md

 [APZ 161.3] (#apz161 .3) {#apz161 .3.ref .apz} "Dirty People” is
 “Self” is the sign.
 The self-interest signal is its own use In order, to do, to service, to behave, to pill, to question Ready.
-'Dirty men' is dirty boys-karma people,
+'Dirty men' is dirty boys-kamma people,
 People with dirty vocabulary, dirty fantasy
 People are.
 From Dirty Fatty, Dirty Rooms
 From dirty blasphemism, from dirty capillaries, from the unmistakableEvil